Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 ```
 stack run host command="uname -a"
 ```
 Which should give you an idea of what they are running.
 Should be a Trusty Tahr kernel.
+You might have to clean out the /root/.ssh/known_hosts file to get these commands to run cleanly.
+If you you get a password prompt, something aint right.

 <h5>Bask in Ubuntuness</h5>
 Ubuntu is up.
 Bask in pure Ubuntu awesomeness.
 Give the machines to a developer, when they've thoroughly broken it, reinstall it and scold them with a proper sysadmin scowl.